 When the ball is falling, strike it so it touches first your side.
 After touching your side, the ball must fly over the net to make its second touch on the opponent’s side.

-4. Keep the Ball Above the Level of Playing Surface and Behind the End Line
+4. Keep the Ball Above the Level of the Playing Surface and Behind the End Line

 From the start of service until you struck, the ball must be above the level of the playing surface.
 During the service period, the ball should be behind the end line, i.e. the white line marked at the end of the table.